 “Brian, we take care of our people.
 They come in every day and trust us with their business.
 Even if it’s milk and bread, we play a role in their life, and we do everything we can to make their experience with us a pleasant one.”

-Yes, there are all kinds of things to learn when you are coming-of-age, but over time, the lesson I learned that day sunk in.
+There are all kinds of things to learn when you are coming-of-age, but over time, the lesson I was taught that day sunk in.
 Big time.

 . . .

-Anyway, the subject of this email was “This is not about me”—which is quite brilliant if you think about it, because what raving fan wouldn’t want to see what something with an email subject line of “This is not about me” is all about?
+A few years ago, I woke up one morning and opened my email.
+The subject of the dispatch Paul sent that morning was “This is not about me”—which is quite brilliant if you think about it, because what raving fan wouldn’t want to see what something with an email subject line of “This is not about me” is all about?

 “In fact, the most important person in my business is you.”

-Immediately, I am brought back to the memory of my coffee encounter with Carol.
-I remembered just how much a gesture of sincerity made an impact on my life, and probably did on hers as well.
+Immediately, I was brought back to my coffee encounter with Carol.
+I was reminded of the impact that a simple gesture of sincerity had on me—and presumably a similar impact it had on her as well.

 . . .

-In his email, Paul continues to illustrate the importance of serving your customers the right way:
+In his email, Paul illustrated the importance of serving your customers the right way:

 “It can be difficult to make your business about your customers.
 If they’re angry about something, or worse, apathetic about what they’ve purchased (E.g., they buy a course but never even log in to start the work), then you can feel like who you’re trying hard to serve doesn’t care.”